 Pelvic floor health requires regular squatting, but you don’t want to jump in and do a full weight bearing, unsupported squat right away, especially since you haven’t done one since the Jimmy Carter administration!
 There are many components to preparing your body for a full unsupported squat, too many to go into here.
 It may take months or even years to work into a full squat.
 In fact, you may never get into one, and that’s okay.
 All the minor changes you make along the way add up to a lot as far as your overall cellular health is concerned.

 So to recap: Chronic hip flexion (chair sitting)=shortened muscles=posterior tilted pelvis=weak glutes=flat butt=weak pelvic floor.
 Your muscles are shortened because you are telling them to shorten…All.
 Day.
 Long.
-So the number one thing you can do improve pelvic floor health is vary your position and use your body the way it was designed to be used.
+So the number one thing you can do to improve pelvic floor health is to vary your position throughout the day and use your body in a way that eliminates strain on the ligaments and joints.

 Here are a few things you can start off with.